epomp447/Quicksorts/README.md

 a.
 Initialize a[ i ] as i;
 b.
 Do n/50 times: randomly choose indices i, j and swap the ith and jth array elements.
 Tabulate your results, and draw whatever conclusions you think are appropriate.

+	To Do:
+		1.Find mean and max for "Almost Sorted" arrays.
+		2.Run each variant 10 times
+		3.Tabulate Max